 - Carolina silverbell (Halesia carolina)

 - Star magnolia (Magnolia stellata).

 Flowering pear trees should be cut and stumps immediately treated with herbicide to eliminate sprouting response.
-Landowners should not confuse Bradford or callery pears with Chickasaw plum trees, which have very similar flowers that begin blooming around the same time as pear trees do however Chickasaw plum produces red plums, limbs are more slender and it's form is more shrub-like verses a tree.
+Landowners should not confuse Bradford or Callery pears with Chickasaw plum trees, which have very similar flowers that begin blooming around the same time as pear trees.
+Another difference is that Chickasaw plum produces red plums, limbs are more slender and it's form is more shrub-like verses a tree.